-Special education students in grades 7 and 8 are now integrated into their regular English classrooms.
-I will be co-teaching these classes with Kelly Gigstad and Jordan Geiser.
+Special education students in grades 7 through 12 are now integrated into their regular English classrooms.
+I will be assisting students in these classes with Kelly Gigstad, JoDee Driggs, and Pam Elfering.
 Data has shown that students show greater improvement and more overall success when their teaching is differentiated and incorporated with grade level standards.
 Students in 7th grade reading classes will be able to:

 - I can interpret, analyze, and evaluate what I read.

 - I can apply reading strategies to improve my comprehension.

 - I can analyze how elements of a story interact.

 - I can determine the theme and central idea of a novel and analyze its development over the course of the novel.